Getting Lost Again

 Following the mountain tracks to Lukomir

 The first thing that hits you is the smell of sheep manure, there were huge piles of it, setting the odour of the area, it was not unpleasant, just strong.
-As we passed the first houses on the track through the village, the old ladies of the houses shouted for us to buy some of there products, which they had hanging on the fence.
+As we passed the first houses on the track through the village, the old ladies of the houses shouted for us to buy some of their products, which they had hanging on the fence.
 They seemed to mainly be slippers made of wool.

 Awesome Views from above the village